-The Anse Quitor Nature Reserve contains critically endangered plants within some of the last relics of forest on Rodrigues - although, even these are highly degraded.
-Small-scale restoration began in Anse Quitor in the mid-1980s and the Mauritian Wildlife Foundation (MWF) began a larger scale restoration project in 1996 with a focus on employing conservation labourers from the local community.
-So far, 33.3 ha of the 35-ha fenced reserve have been restored, with the MWF planting approximately 131,340 native Rodriguan plants.
+The Anse Quitor Nature Reserve contains critically endangered plants within some of the last relics of forest on Rodrigues - although even these are highly degraded.
+Smallscale restoration began in Anse Quitor in the mid-1980s and the Mauritian Wildlife Foundation began a larger scale restoration project in 1996 with a focus on employing conservation labourers from the local community.
+So far, of the 35 ha fenced reserve 32.3 ha have been restored, with the Mauritian Wildlife Foundation planting approximately 116,500 native Rodriguan plants.